indiswyang/data4strategyresearch/README.md

 The data may our maynot be ready for use, you can submit your ideas of extracting those data (e.g. programming skills required, theortical domains, constructs and potential pitfalls.

 ## If you have new data sources, pelase submit a pull request, so that I can add your data source to the repo
+It would be the best if you have can have a brief intro to the data and how it can be relevant to strategy/management research